-Task 2 - Parallel Algorithm.
+Task 2 - Parallel Algorithm

-You should now parallelize A2 as best you can with the p cores you have on your machine.
+You should parallelize A2 as best you can with the p cores you have on your machine.
+Use an IfI machine, if necessary to have at least 4 cores.
 Take, for example, the starting point the parallelization of the FinnMax problem.
 You may then be left with a small sequential phase after that most of the calculations are done (as in FinnMax).